Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 • Current state of doctoral thesis and postgraduate studies.

-7. Supervision plan signed by applicant, supervisors and research director (mandatory for those invited to the second application phase)
+7. Supervision plan signed by applicant, supervisors and research director (mandatory for those invited to the second study right application phase, can be delivered already in the first stage application)

 The blank supervision form is available on the website of the doctoral programme.
 A link to the page where the supervision plan form is found.